envico801/anki-owasp-top-10/README.md

 #### Chapter 1 - Overview

+Q:: What is the "Broken Access Control" category about?
+A:: **A01:2021 - Broken Access Control**: This category is now the most serious web application security risk.
+It focuses on issues related to access control, where users can access resources or perform actions they shouldn't.
+It includes numerous Common Weakness Enumerations (CWEs) and is a prevalent risk.

 Q:: What is the purpose of access control?
 A:: Access control enforces policy to prevent users from acting outside their intended permissions.
 Failures can lead to unauthorized information disclosure, modification, or destruction of data, or performing unauthorized business functions.